Your Guide to Turkish Visa Fees and What You’ll Pay in 2025

 Special Visa Categories and Their Costs

-Beyond the standard short-term and residence visas, Turkey offers several special visa pathways, tailored for investors, property buyers, and retirees.
+Beyond the standard short-term and residence visas, Türkiye offers several special visa pathways, tailored for investors, property buyers, and retirees.
 These categories often come with additional benefits, but also higher price tags and more complex requirements.

 Turkish Citizenship by Investment Fees

-In 2025, the most popular route continues to be through real estate investment, although the minimum threshold was recently raised to $400,000 (from $250,000 in previous years).
+In 2025, the most popular route continues to be through real estate investment, although the minimum threshold increased to $400,000 (from $250,000 in 2022).

 Here’s what you can expect in terms of fees: